addenergyx/cashback-data-pipeline/README.md

 3. Run `make terraform/plan` to initialize the terraform directory and check resources to be created
 4. Run `make terraform/apply` to create the resources.
 Make sure docker is running and you have the necessary permissions to push to ecr.
 5. Go to the AWS Console > step functions and run the state machine
-6. Get Redshift endpoint and credentials from the AWS Console and sign into looker to create a connection to redshift
+6. Get the Redshift endpoint and credentials from the AWS Console and sign into Looker to create a connection to Redshift

 ### Tear Down
-`make terrafrom/plan-destroy` then `make terraform/destroy`
+`make terraform/plan-destroy` then `make terraform/destroy`